 Technical Tips on Photo Submissions

 Given the current popularity of digital photography, N is happy to accept high-resolution digital images for publication.
-Approximately half the images that appear in N are submitted digitally, and that number grows with each issue.
-However, the technical requirements for digital photos are stricter than for traditional slides or prints.
+However, the technical requirements for digital photos are stricter than for slides or prints.
 In order for a digital image to maintain its quality in print, it’s important that the images contain enough data (resolution).

-If you plan to submit digital images, be sure that your camera is set to capture images at a high resolution—at least 2,550 pixels wide.
+If you plan to submit digital images, be sure that your camera or cell phone is set to capture images at a high resolution—at least 2,550 pixels wide.
 Shoot at the lowest ISO for light condition (as default 400 ISO or less).
 The higher the number of pixels in the image, the better the resolution and the better the results tend to be in print.
 Most megapixel digital cameras currently on the market are well-equipped to capture images suitable for print and should be set to fine.
-Older models (two or three megapixels, or less) are less suited to photographing for print.
-Sometimes photos are cropped so keep that in mind when shooting and shoot just a bit larger.
+Sometimes photos are cropped, so keep that in mind when shooting and shoot just a bit larger.

-The preferred method for submitting digital images is via CD.
+The preferred method for submitting digital images is via Wetransfer.com.
 A small number of images may be sent to us via e-mail, but many photos that are of a size and format suitable for print will be too large for e-mail transfer.
-TNS currently has a 5 MB limit per received e-mail.
-If the total size of the image or images you are sending exceeds this, please send a disk, or phone for other options.
-TNS does not currently have an FTP site.

 Deadlines